vconcept/AirBnB_clone/README.md

 ## What is the description of the project?

-> An AirBnB clone that allows users check reservation of available homes, location, prices and features to enable them select their perfect accomodation for the specified period within the location of their choice.
+> An **AirBnB** clone that allows users check reservation of available homes, location, prices and features to enable them select their perfect accomodation for the specified period within the location of their choice.

 ## Description of the command interpreter:
+**The command interpreter can be used:**
 > * To create a new house.
 > * To make the house visible by making it go live
 > * To modify existing properties and to delete the house completely.